pixegami/python-for-beginners/02 - Variables and Datatypes/README.md

 bool     # Boolean (either True or False)
 ```

 And a couple of extra things to be aware of with data types: Strings are case-sensitive.
 And boolean values (`True` and `False`) need to be capitalised.

-### 👉 Examples
+Here's some examples:

 ```python
 x = 8                # int